vyrjana/DearEIS/README.md

 ## Contributing

-If you wish to contribute to the further development of _pyimpspec_, then there are several options available to you depending on your ability and the amount of time that you can spare.
+If you wish to contribute to the further development of pyimpspec, then there are several options available to you depending on your ability and the amount of time that you can spare.
 If you find bugs, wish some feature was added, or find the documentation to be lacking, then please open an issue on [GitHub](https://github.com/vyrjana/DearEIS/issues).
 If you wish to contribute code, then clone the repository, create a new branch based on either the main branch or the most recent development branch, and submit your changes as a pull request.
-Note that some of the core functionality of _DearEIS_ is based on [_pyimpspec_](https://github.com/vyrjana/pyimpspec) and thus certain changes (e.g. parsers for data formats) should be contributed to that project instead.
+Note that some of the core functionality of DearEIS is based on [pyimpspec](https://github.com/vyrjana/pyimpspec) and thus certain changes (e.g., parsers for data formats) should be contributed to that project instead.
 Code contributions should, if it is applicable, also include unit tests, which should be implemented in files placed in the `tests` folder found in the root of the repository along with any assets required by the tests.
 It should be possible to run the tests by executing the `run_tests.sh` script, which uses the test discovery built into the `unittest` module that is included with Python.

-See [CONTRIBUTORS](CONTRIBUTORS) for a list of people who have contributed to the _DearEIS_ project.
+See [CONTRIBUTORS](CONTRIBUTORS) for a list of people who have contributed to the DearEIS project.

 ## License

 Copyright 2022 DearEIS developers

-_DearEIS_ is licensed under the [GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0.html).
+DearEIS is licensed under the [GPLv3 or later](https://www.gnu.org/licenses/gpl-3.0.html).

-The licenses of _DearEIS_' dependencies and/or sources of portions of code are included in the LICENSES folder.
+The licenses of DearEIS' dependencies and/or sources of portions of code are included in the LICENSES folder.